 - An equipotential surface (line) must be perpendicular to the electric field.
-Why? - If there are any parallel components to the electric field, it would require work to move a charge along the surface. - Since the equipotential surface (line) is perpendicular to the electric field, we can draw these surfaces or lines easily. - There can be no electric field inside a conductor in static case, thus the entire volume of a conductor must be at the same potential. - So the electric field must be perpendicular to the conductor surface.
+Why? - If there are any parallel components to the electric field, it would require work to move a charge along the surface, and thus a potential difference exists. - Since the equipotential surface (line) is perpendicular to the electric field, we can draw these surfaces or lines easily. - There can be no electric field inside a conductor in static case, thus the entire volume of a conductor must be at the same potential. - So the electric field must be perpendicular to the conductor surface.